Analysis Exercises are commonly used in assessment centres, and often are unique to each company.

 How do Analysis Exercises work?

 During an assessment day, it is common that you will need to undertake an analysis exercise.
 They are often taken at a centre, rather than online, as they typically involve many paper documents.
 The exercise is to work through various documents and analyse their contents.
 The documents include company reports, inside memos and more.
 Remember, some documents may not contain any useful information towards the problem being asked to resolve.
-Tasks may include making decisions, prioritising and justifying reasonings.
+Tasks may include making decisions, prioritizing and justifying reasoning.

 Analysis exercises are a helpful way of predicting how a candidate could perform in the workplace in the role being assessed.
 Therefore, they can be quite common in assessment centres.
 If the role you're applying to involves creating reports and written documents then it's likely a written analysis exercise will be used at the assessment centre.
 The exercises often bare resemblance to the kind of situations that people in the workplace face.
 The exercise attempts to recreate the potential stresses and problems that can occur in the role and assess how the candidate might therefore act in real life.
 Depending on the organisation you are applying to analysis exercises can be bespoke to the organisation to make them specifically relevant to the role at that company.
 Or, they can be purchased off-the-shelf, which would make them not specific to the company, but still relevant to the role.

 An analysis exercise will assess your ability to look through information and data and be able to create evidence-backed proposals/conclusions.
 You will have to be able to understand what parts of the information are the most important and be able to succinctly write your analysis.